Our Commitment to Diversity, Equity, and Inclusion

 NASW is committed to becoming a true leader in attracting and retaining diverse talent, creating an environment based on policies and practices that are just and to fostering a true sense of inclusion and belonging.
 Our goal is to be the example for other associations.

 The mission of social work is to enhance human well-being and help meet the basic needs of all people with particular attention to those who are vulnerable, oppressed, and living in poverty.
 To honor this mission and realize our core professional values we must understand and commit to doing our part in abolishing racist and oppressive systems.
 NASW’s Anti-racism statement approved by the NASW Board of Directors at its January 2022 meeting.

 Read NASW's Anti-Racism Statement

-NASW Diversity, Equity, and Inclusion Committee Charter
+NASW Diversity, Equity and Inclusion (DEI) Committee Charter

 In 2020, NASW established a diversity, equity, and inclusion

 committee of 20-25 employees, including senior leaders and national and

 chapter staff, who act on behalf of the organization to launch and